 unify,

 The work of the Erie Foundation is rooted in the principles of strategic philanthropy.
-In collaboration with players in the field, the foundation offers various types of support.
+It offers various types of support to its partner organizations.

 Financial support, generally spread over several years, allowing projects to stabilize and thus develop and maximise their impact.

-Non-financial support, aimed at making sure our partners have access to the foundation’s skills and network and can increase their impact through strategic support, synergies with others, sharing information…
+Non-financial support, aimed at making sure our partners have access to the foundation’s skills and networks to increase their impact through strategic support, synergies with others, sharing information…

-The foundation reaches out directly to mental healthcare professionals who share a similar vision and in consultation with experts, selects projects based on:
+The foundation reaches out directly to stakeholders who share a similar vision and in consultation with experts, selects projects based on:

-• the essential and innovative nature of the solution proposed;
+• the essential and innovative nature of the proposed solution;

-• the project’s potential to impact the system;
+• the potential systemic impact of the project;

 • the project’s potential to develop or expand;

-• complementarity with other projects that are currently receiving support;
+• complementarity with other projects that are receiving support;

-• capacity to exchange and collaborate with other players in the mental health field.
+• capacity to exchange and collaborate with other stakeholders.

 Since 2019, the foundation has helped and supported over a hundred projects.